-- The learning logs should be assessed before the next MedSoc session. - Students should be given guidance and feedback on their performance to date.

-- When giving feedback the emphasis should be on determining whether performance is satisfactory or not, rather than on grading the work. - At the end of the year students should be awarded a numerical value for their learning logs. - On day 12 the numerical value for the learning log should be discussed with the student, alternatively the log can be retained at the practice and graded later.
+- The learning logs should be assessed by the GP Tutor after every session. - On Day 4,8 and 12 after submitting to QMPlus, the University will check for late submissions. - Students should be given guidance and feedback on their performance to date. - When giving feedback the emphasis should be on determining whether performance is satisfactory or not, rather than on grading the work. - At the end of the year students should be awarded a numerical value out of 50 for their learning logs. - On day 12 the numerical value for the learning log should be discussed with the student, alternatively the log can be retained at the practice and marked later.